Condobolin: Sport

 The most popular sport in Condobolin is rugby league.
 The local club, the Condobolin Rams, play in the Woodbridge Cup competition, in which the club won the 2021 Premiership.
 Historically, the club is part of the Group 11 Rugby League district.

-Condobolin formerly had a Australian rules team in the Northern Riverina League.
+Condobolin formerly had an Australian rules team in the Northern Riverina League.

 Events

 Condobolin is home to a two-day cross country navigational rally, known as the "Condo 750".
 The Condo 750 runs over a variety of private and public roads and tracks and attracts competitors from all over Australia.
 It is a CAMS and MA sanctioned event.
 The course is made up of competitive sections known as selective sections which are timed over private tracks around the various sheep and cattle stations, these range in length from 20 to 70 km.
 Non-competitive road sections on public roads join the sections, these range from 0.2 to 30 km.
 The total length of the course is over 750 km.

+Each year, the local show society runs the annual Condobolin Show in late August over two days.
+The event features livestock, showjumping, cookery competitions, entertainment, fireworks, and car-boot picnics around the main arena.